mdraminski/CytoMeth/README.md

 - memory - amount of memory dedicated to Java and other tools.
 If you see Java 'out of memory' error or any sudden stop of the program please increase the parameter.
 The minimum amount that is recommended for human genome analysis is 6GB.
 Plese use one of the following sufixes: 'M', 'G', 'T' (case sensitive: mega, giga, tera).
 - overwrite_results - if TRUE then all result files from the sample processed again will be overwritten.
 If FALSE CytoMeth will skip phases that related phase result file exists in apriopriate results_path.
 - clean_tmp_files - if TRUE all useless temporary files will be removed after the processing of the sample.
+- remove_clipped_bam - whether to remove final clipped.bam file or not
 - plot_format - set up plot format of report files.
 Available formats: 'pdf','png', 'eps', 'tiff', 'jpg'.
 - input_path - defines path to input fastq R1/R2 files, all samples existing in this directory will be processed in batch process.
 - results_path - the path to keep all temporary and result files.